UQ Holder!: Plot

 Tōta Konoe, the grandson of Negi Springfield, aspires to leave his village and live life in the city of Shin-Tokyo, which has a tower structure rising into space.
 When he is mortally wounded by a bounty hunter who was hunting after his guardian, Yukihime.
 He discovers he has been made into an immortal vampire by Yukihime, a 700-year-old vampire mage Evangeline A.K.
 McDowell.
 Picking up another boy named Kuromaru along the way, they go to a place outside Shin-Tokyo where Yukihime leads a secret society of immortals called UQ Holder.

 Characters

 UQ Holder

-UQ Holder is a secret organization of immortals and yokai led by Yukihime.
+UQ Holder is a secret organization of immortals and yōkai led by Yukihime.
 Its members reside at the Senkyokan (lit.
 'Fairyland Manor') estate, 10 km from the Shin-Tokyo coast, which fronts as a hot springs resort.
 Its main members are known as Numbers.
 Its goals are to protect other immortals living on the Earth, as well as helping the outcasts of society.
 It is also interested in protecting humans from the immortals that are intent on destroying society.